ronin4a/casinoworld/readme.md

   - reshuffle + redeal mechanics
 * complete HoldEm Class:
   - maybe use turn deal_holdem as a decorator

+* general infrastructure
+  - unique ids for each player, casino, table, etc.; casino and table should have admin rights :=> requires high security
+  - counting and verifying total $$$ in the casino

 * other games (ostensibly, should be easy, if classes were designed well...)
   - simple blackjack game

 * port logic over to functions (rather than body of main)
 * make a list of exceptions and error checks; include in the Class files
 * unicode cards for display